wamdy/ConvertOneNote2MarkDown/docs/README.md

 Ready to make the step to Markdown and saying farewell to your OneNote, EverNote or whatever proprietary note taking tool you are using?
 Nothing beats clear text, right?
 Read on!

-The powershell script 'ConvertOneNote2MarkDown-v2.ps1' will utilize the OneNote Object Model on your workstation to convert all OneNote pages to Word documents and then utilizes PanDoc to convert the Word documents to Markdown (.md) format.
+The powershell script `ConvertOneNote2MarkDown-v2.ps1` will utilize the OneNote Object Model on your workstation to convert all OneNote pages to Word documents and then utilizes PanDoc to convert the Word documents to Markdown (.md) format.
 It will also:

 * Allows to choose to do a dry run or run the actual conversion.
 * Creates a **folder structure** for your Notebooks and Sections
 * Process pages that are in sections at the **Notebook, Section Group and all Nested Section Group levels**
 * Allows to choose between **converting a specific notebook or all notebooks**
-* Allows to **choose between creating subfolders for subpages** (e.g. Page\Subpage.md) or **appending prefixes** (e.g. Page_Subpage.md)
+* Allows to **choose between creating subfolders for subpages** (e.g. `Page\Subpage.md`) or **appending prefixes** (e.g. `Page_Subpage.md`)
-* Allows to choose between putting all media (images, attachments) in a central '/media' folder for each notebook, or in a separate '/media' folder in each folder of the hierarchy
+* Allows to choose between putting all media (images, attachments) in a central `/media` folder for each notebook, or in a separate `/media` folder in each folder of the hierarchy
   * Symbols in media file names removed for link compatibility
-  * Updates media references in the resulting .md files, generating *relative* references to the media files within the markdown document
+  * Updates media references in the resulting `.md` files, generating *relative* references to the media files within the markdown document
 * Allows to choose between **discarding or keeping intermediate Word files**.
 Intermediate Word files are stored in a central notebook folder.
-* Allows to choose between converting from existing docx (90% faster) and creating new ones - useful if just want to test differences in the various processing options without generating new docx each time
+* Allows to choose between converting from existing `.docx` (90% faster) and creating new ones - useful if just want to test differences in the various processing options without generating new `.docx`each time
+* Allows to choose between naming `.docx` files using page ID and last modified epoch date e.g. `{somelongid}-1234567890.docx` or hierarchy e.g. `<sectiongroup>-<section>-<page>.docx`
 * Allows to **select which markdown format will be used**, defaulting to Pandoc's standard format, which strips any HTML from tables along with other desirable (for me) formatting choices.
 See more details on these options here: https://pandoc.org/MANUAL.html#options
    * markdown (Pandoc’s Markdown)
    * commonmark (CommonMark Markdown)